ortus-docs/testbox-docs/primers/xunit/bundles_group_your_tests.md

 }
 ```

 This bundle can contain 2 life-cycle methods, the `beforeTests()` and `afterTests()` methods will execute once before ALL your tests run and then after ALL your tests run.
 This is a great way to do any kind of global setup or teardown in your tests.
 It also contains a `displayName` argument in the component declaration which gives you a way to name your testing suite.
-We will see later the other annotations you can add to the component declaration.
+We will see later the other annotations you can add to the component declaration further in the primer.